cypress-io/cypress/cypress/v1.0/documentation/1-Commands/46-type.md

 Additionally Cypress handles these 4 other situations as defined in the spec:

-1. Does not submit form if there are multiple inputs but no `submit` button.
+1. Does not submit a form if there are multiple inputs and no `submit` button.
-2. Does not submit form if the `submit` button is disabled.
+2. Does not submit a form if the `submit` button is disabled.
-3. Submits form but does not fire synthetic `click` if there is only 1 `input` but no `submit` button
+3. Submits a form, but does not fire synthetic `click` event, if there is 1 `input` and no `submit` button
 4. Submits form and fires a synthetic `click` event to the `submit` when it exists.

 Of course if the form's `submit` event is `preventedDefault` the form will not actually be submitted.

 ***

-#### Key Events Table
+**Key Events Table**

-Cypress will print out a table of key events which detail the keys that were pressed within the console.
-Each will contain the `which` character code, and the events that happened as a result of that key press.
+Cypress will print out a table of key events that detail the keys that were pressed within the console.
+Each will contain the `which` character code and the events that happened as a result of that key press.

-Events which were `defaultPrevented` may prevent other events from firing and those will show up as blank.
+Events that were `defaultPrevented` may prevent other events from firing and those will show up as empty.
 For instance, canceling `keydown` will not fire `keypress` or `textInput` or `input`, but will fire `keyup` (which matches the spec).

-Additionally events which cause a `change` event to fire (such as typing `{enter}` will display that these caused a change event.
+Additionally events that cause a `change` event to fire (such as typing `{enter}` will display that these caused a change event.

 ![Cypress cy.type key events table](http://cl.ly/bnOS/cy-type-key-events-table.png)

 ***

-#### Simulated Events vs Native Events
+**Simulated Events vs Native Events**

 When Cypress is running on your local computer, all events are simulated identically to real native events.